wynessgp/sqa-risk-recreation/docs/requirement/characters_rules.md

 ### Territory Matching
 If a player trades in a card that contains a picture of a territory they currently claim, they receive two additional armies.
 These extra armies must be placed on the corresponing territory from the card.
 This transaction only applies once per turn, so two matching territory pictures would result in only two additional piecies placed on a single territory.

+## Secret Mission Cards
+The secret mission cards are only utilized in the *Secret Mission* version of the game.
+During the setup phase, players will remove any colored cards where corresponding armies are not in use.
+One secret mission card is dealt to each player and the remaining cards are unused.
+This adaptation of the game is won when a player successfully completes the mission on their card.

+## Alternate Game Card Uses
+Different variations of the Risk game require the deck of Risk cards to be utilized in different ways.
+Some of the use cases are as follows:
+- Capital Risk: each player holds a single territory card representing their headquarters.
+The remainder of the deck is used as normal.
+- Secret Mission Risk: cards are dealt to the players to determine occupied territories.
+Gameplay with the deck resumes as normal following the setup phase.
+Secret mission cards are also utilized during gameplay.